 Night shifts, especially rotating shifts, are particularly detrimental to nurse work-life balance.
 Nurses working overnight shifts can experience disrupted circadian rhythms, leading to insomnia, illnesses, and accidents.
 They can also experience psychological issues as a result of being isolated from their loved ones.
 If you’re having trouble finding your work-life balance, speaking with your supervisor regarding your schedule and personal needs may help.

 Develop Your Support System

 Nurses are better able to care for patients when they have the guidance, encouragement, and support of a team.
 It’s no different when improving work-life balance.
 Lifestyle coaches, trusted friends, and experienced coworkers are all sources of support who can help you achieve your career and lifestyle goals.
 There will always be caring mentors willing to help people who genuinely want to create positive change in their lives.
-At The University of Texas Permian Basin, you’ll find them in our RN to BS in Nursing program, passing on their experience and supporting nurses as they learn to balance their personal and professional lives.
+At The University of Texas Permian Basin, you’ll find them in our RN to BSN program, passing on their experience and supporting nurses as they learn to balance their personal and professional lives.

 Learn more about UT Permian Basin’s online RN to BSN program.